 - 5 mm LED bulb

 - Light Up & Pop Up Flower Circuit Card Printable

 SAFETY NOTE: As with all LBCB projects, parental supervision is recommended.
-Please keep coin cell batteries away from children who put non-food items in their mouth.
+Please keep coin cell batteries away from children who put non-food items in their mouths.
 These batteries are very dangerous if swallowed.